jrd-lewis/fsnd-project5/README.md

 4. Visit the API Explorer - by default localhost:8080/_ah/api/explorer.
 (Or the port specified when you add the application.)
 5. (Optional) Deploy the application

+## To Play a Game:
+1. Create a new user, using the `create_user` endpoint.
+2. Use `create_game` to create the game.
+Remember to copy the 'urlsafe_key' for later use.
+3. To make a guess, use the `make_move` endpoint.
+Set 'guess' to your guess.
+If you're guessing the word, set 'word_guess' to 'True'.
+4. If you want to end the game in its current state, use the `cancel_game` endpoint.
+Note: This will count against your score.

+##Score Keeping:
+ - **Score Definition**
+    - Scores are determined by a User's total number of wins divided by their total number of Games.
+ - **Losses**
+    - If a User can't guess the word within the defined 'attempts'.
+    - If a User cancels a Game.
+ - **Wins**
+    - If a User guesses the correct word.
+    - If a User guesses the word letter by letter within the defined 'attempts'.
+ - **High Scores**
+    - Orders the Scores by the number of guesses, which is determined by substracting 'attempts_remaining' from 'attempts_allowed'.

 ##Game Description:
 This is a classic version of the Hangman game.
 A word is randomly selected from a list of words for the player to guess.
 The player must guess the letters in the word or the word itself within the specified amount of guesses to win.
+By default, the number of guesses is set to 6.
-Guesses are sent via the `make_move` function which will return: '{{number}} of {{letter}}'s Found!', 'You win!', 'Game over!' (if the maximum number of attempts is reached), 'Letter already guessed!', 'Word already guessed!', 'Only a single letter may be guessed!' (if the user tries to guess multiple letters with word_guess set to false).
+Guesses are sent via the `make_move` function which will return: '{{number}} of
+{{letter}}'s Found!', 'You win!', 'Game over!' (if the maximum number of attempts is reached), 'Letter already guessed!', 'Word already guessed!', 'Only a single letter may be guessed!' (if the user tries to guess multiple letters with word_guess set to false).
 Multiple games can be played by different users at a given time.
 Each game can be interacted with by using its `urlsafe_game_key`.